Divorce

 State law recognizes both no-fault and fault-based divorces.
 This means that either spouse can file for a divorce without first having to prove fault or wrongdoing, such as marital misconduct or infidelity.

-A no-fault divorce can be sought on the grounds of “an irretrievable breakdown in relationship” for a period of at least 6 months.
-Fault-based grounds may include cruel and inhuman treatment, abandonment, imprisonment, adultery, and separation.
+A no-fault divorce can be sought on the grounds of “An irretrievable breakdown in the relationship” for a period of at least 6 months.
+Fault-based grounds may include inhuman treatment, abandonment, imprisonment, adultery, and separation.

 What Are the Different Paths to Divorce?